Statewide Shared Clean Energy Facility (SCEF) Program

 Proposed projects submitted with a Self-Certification Form will be selected based on bid price, but only in the event that an EDC has not met its megawatt price cap for a given procurement and there are no more qualified bids.

 Bidder's Appendix B Submittal to DEEP

 - Responses to all questions outlined in revised Appendix B;

-- An affidavit attesting to the veracity of statements made to DEEP;
+- An affidavit attesting to the veracity of statements;

-- A copy of the notification email the Bidder has received from Eversource Energy or The United Illuminating Company confirming that the Project Bid has been submitted successfully.
+- A copy of the notification email the Bidder has received from the relevant EDC confirming that the Project Bid has been submitted successfully.

 NOTE: DEEP presently oversees a separate SCEF program on a pilot basis.
 Details about the SCEF pilot program and the three projects selected to participate in that program are available on DEEP's webpage for the Shared Clean Energy Facility Pilot Program.